 In early summer, gorgeous rhododendrons bloom across the Hamptons: on sidewalks, in front yards, and hotel gardens.
 The landscaping is absolutely stunning!

 - The Village of East Hampton is very walkable if you are staying close to Main Street.
 Uber is also available and easy to use.
 Nonetheless, parking is generally available at most area beaches and restaurants, for those who want to drive.
+Biking around the center of East Hampton is also very easy; on a nice day, it’s an absolutely gorgeous way to get around.

 - Grocery store prices and other amenities are generally high since the Hamptons tend to cater to an elite clientele.
 As a result, expect to pay a few dollars more for items like hummus, fresh produce, and saline solution.

 - The Hamptons are very safe.
 However, be sure to exercise caution when parking in unknown areas.
 Close windows and lock cars at all times, especially if you have a coveted season beach pass in the car.
 Those are expensive.
-(Full season permits cost $375 for nonresidents!)
+Full season permits cost $375 for nonresidents!

 - ^ This brings us to our final reminder about parking passes at public beaches.
 In short, be sure to buy a parking pass if you plan to drive to the beach.
 Nothing ruins a summer vacation faster than getting towed for parking illegally.
 Not that you’d mind having an excuse to stay longer, or anything. 🌊

-Want a more affordable Hamptons-like experience?
+Love this list?
 Check out our Gorgeous Guide to Kennebunkport, Maine (a good travel dupe for those exploring on a budget).